Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #mathematics.probability-theory, #statistics.distribution-properties, #mathematics.uniform-distribution

-## Verify the normalization of the exponential and Laplace distributions mentioned in the paper.
+## Verify the normalization of the exponential and Laplace distributions mentioned in the paper

 For the exponential distribution defined by parameter $λ$:
 $$